miloszKacki/Relational-database---Repair-shop/README.md

 ## What is this repo

 This project is a collection of scripts, that set up a database meant for an owner(and workers) of Car Mechanic's garage.
 You can also find here a folder with example queries made to showcase the functionalities of the db.
+The project was made for the needs of Data Bases course at Gdańsk Technical University.

 ## What does the database accomplish?